kasparsd/limit-login-attempts/readme.txt

 = I disabled password reset for administrators and forgot my password, what do I do? =

-If you have ftp / ssh access look at the answer regarding being locked out above.
+If you have ftp / ssh access look at the answer regarding being locked out above to disable plugin.

-If you have access to the database (for example through phpMyAdmin) you can clear the `limit_login_reset_min_role` option in the wordpress options table.
-In a default setup this would work: `UPDATE wp_options SET option_value = '' WHERE option_name = 'limit_login_reset_min_role'`
+If you have access to the database (for example through phpMyAdmin) you can remove the plugin options value.
+This will revert settiongs to defaults which allow password reset using account e-mail (for privileged users).

+Plugin options are stored in `limit_login_options` option in the wordpress options table.
+You can remove this in a default setup using: `DELETE FROM wp_options WHERE option_name = 'limit_login_options'`.
+PLEASE BE CAREFUL OR YOU WILL SCREW UP YOUR WORDPRESS INSTALL!

+Truly advanced users can edit the 'disable_pwd_reset' entry in the serialized array of course.

 == Screenshots ==